-While we always try to process video recordings and make them available to students as soon as possible, availability is impacted by volume of recordings being processed, load on the university systems (Echo360, Zoom), and other factors that may be vulnerable to COVID-19 events nationally or worldwide.
+While we always try to process video recordings and make them available to students as soon as possible, availability is impacted by volume of recordings being processed, load on the university systems (Echo360, Zoom), and other factors that may be vulnerable to local, national or worldwide events (Eg. COVID 19 or excessive weather systems).
 Therefore, students may need to wait up to two business days after the end of a posted event to receive the recording via Echo.
 For educational activities which occur on Friday afternoons, the recordings may not be available until late in the day on Tuesday.
 Students should consider this and plan accordingly.

 Educational activity recordings, notes, handouts, slide presentations and any other material are protected by federal copyright law.
 Copyright owners hold exclusives rights to their content, and you may not copy this material, provide copies of it to anyone else, or make use of it for any purpose other than personal review without prior permission from the faculty member (17 U.S.C. § 106).
 This is a professionalism issue as well as a legal and ethical issue.